 Welcome to the ALMR

-The ALMR is expanding by adding its newest member, Electronic Recyclers International, Inc., (ERI).
+The ALMR's recent member, Electronic Recyclers International, Inc., (ERI).
 ERI is the leading recycler of e-waste in the U.S. The company was founded in 2002, and has become the largest recycler of electronic waste in the world.
 The Fresno, CA-headquartered ERI is licensed to de-manufacture and recycle televisions, computer monitors, computers and other types of electronic equipment.
 ERI processes more than 250 million pounds of electronic waste annually at its locations in California, North Carolina, Washington, Colorado, Indiana, Massachusetts and Texas.
 ERI operates the largest, most efficient and highest-capacity shredder in North America.
 ERI also removes mercury-containing lighting from electronic waste and recycles this material at other ALMR member facilities.
-Residential and commercial lamp collection and consolidation is offered at most of ERI’s locations (see link to map on left).
+Residential and commercial lamp collection and consolidation is offered at most of ERI’s locations.

 Promoting recycling of mercury-containing lights is the mission of the ALMR.
 Our goal is to identify, develop and expand market opportunities for recycling all products that contain mercury, and to support programs, policies and practices that divert mercury-bearing wastes from the solid waste stream and the environment.

 The ALMR serves as an educational and information resource to government agencies, municipal authorities, industry and businesses, Universal Waste handlers, generators, environmental groups and trade organizations.
 We provide assistance to anyone searching for proper mercury and lamp management.